zsheep5/ctemplate-python/README.md

 4.6.
 Tested on Debian 9

 4.7.
-Unicode support has not been tested probably will not work
+Unicode support has been tested on linux not fully tested

 to install  download the code
 python3 setup.py build_ext install